ScholarDevelopment/Follow_Yolal/README.md

 > Add here what are you good at.

 > Combine all of them to create you personal summary that will be a concise paragraf that talks about you.
 (Something like a LinkedIn summary)

+## Online Course
+- List the Online Course
+-

+## Textbooks
+- List the Textbooks to follow

 ## CV Development